1 day Inca Trail to Machu Picchu; Hike from the Km 104 to the Sun Gate

 5. Guard House

-In the late afternoon you’ll finally arrive at the first site in Machu Picchu, the famous Guard House, here you can take the picture perfect postcard photos.
+In the late afternoon, arrive at the first site in Machu Picchu, the famous Guard House, here you can take the picture perfect photos.

 Exploring Machu Picchu

-You will explore Machu Picchu in the afternoon with minimum tourists around.
-If you arrive on time, you’ll get a full 2-hour guided tour of the incredible Machu Picchu Citadel, one of the 7 Wonders of The World.
-Be mesmerized by the sheer brilliance, genius, and precision of Incan Engineering.
-They were able to construct an amazing site with great structural integrity, very little tools, and on some of the most unforgiving terrain in the world.
+Explore Machu Picchu in the afternoon with minimum tourists around.
+Get a full 2-hour guided tour of the incredible Machu Picchu Citadel.
+Be mesmerized by the sheer brilliance, genius, and precision of Inca Engineering.
+They were able to construct an amazing site with great structural integrity, very little tools, and on some of the most unforgiving terrains in the world.
 Their mastering of the Ashlar, a masonry technique that uses no mortar, is to be admired.
 Immerse yourself in the rich historical and cultural legacy of the great Inca Empire.

-At around 6:30pm you’ll get back on the Expedition Train to Ollantaytambo.
+At 6:30pm take the back on the Expedition Train to Ollantaytambo.
 In Ollantaytambo take your tour operators private transportation back to Cusco.
 The estimated arrival time in Cusco is 10pm.

 Packing Checklist